erajasekar/erajasekar.github.io/_drafts/2017-12-21-how-understanding-computer-scheduling-algorithms-can-help-us-productive.md

 tags: computer-science education productivity tips
 comments: true
 toc: ul
 description: We all want to get more things done efficiently and quickly.
 Computers does this very well.
-So Let's try to understand some computer scheduling algorithms to see how they can be applied to our daily lives to become more productive at our tasks.
+So Let's try to understand some computer scheduling algorithms to see how we can apply to our daily lives to become more productive at our tasks.
 analytics: true
 ---

 We all want to get more things done efficiently and quickly.
 Computers are best at it.
-So Let's try to understand some computer scheduling algorithms to see how they can apply to our daily lives to become more productive at our tasks.
+So Let's try to understand some computer scheduling algorithms to see how we can apply to our daily lives to become more productive at our tasks.
 <br>
 ## Problems and Strategies

 First things first!
 You don't want to be late.

-### How to meet the deadlines?
+### How to finish before the deadlines?

 ​           If you're servicing customers, you would want each to help each customer as quick as possible.
 Assuming servicing each customer takes almost equal amount of time, then  you can take them in order they arrived.
 The ideal commitment or due time for a customer is as soon as they walk into your door.